HollerLondon/sfImagePoolPlugin/README.md

           #   auth_host:    UK # UK or US, depending on where your account is based
           # off_site_uri: ~ # The Base URI for the container

+#### Rackspace Cloud files

+If you want to use the Rackspace cloud to store your image pool thumbnails you will need to add the dependancy specified in _Optional Dependencies_ and follow the instructions.

+Then you can run `./symfony rackspace:initialise` and fill in your settings at the prompt.
+This will generate the correct settings in your project's `config/app.yml` file
+(and create the file if it doesn't exist).
+This saves you manually creating the settings as above.

 ### 6. Include images in templates